iobaidat/DDoShield-IoT/README.md

 * `dport=9` → destination port to target on the TServer

 **Note**
-* DDoShield-IoT, we reserve destination port `9` as the canonical **attack port**: any flow to `10.0.0.1:9` is treated as a positive (malicious) label in the IDS pipeline, while other ports are treated as benign.
+* In DDoShield-IoT, we reserve destination port `9` as the canonical **attack port**: any flow to `10.0.0.1:9` is treated as a positive (malicious) label in the IDS pipeline, while other ports are treated as benign.
 This consistent convention provides clean ground-truth labels so the ML model running on the IDS node can compute supervised-learning metrics (e.g., accuracy, precision/recall, F1-score) correctly.

 **Attacks**
 General form: